Video Shows SUV Plow Through Woodfield Shopping Mall In Chicago Suburb, Suspect In Custody, No One Hurt

 — OTC Skull and Bones (@10baggersallday) September 20, 2019

 “To see all the panic, it was definitely frightening.
-You hear about this stuff on the news all the time, and wouldn’t expect it to come so close to where you live,” witness Nikko Danz told The Chicago Trubune.
+You hear about this stuff on the news all the time, and wouldn’t expect it to come so close to where you live,” witness Nikko Danz told The Chicago Tribune.
 “It’s a messed up situation.”

 Another witness, named only as Jason, told WBBM TV News that the suspect appeared “dazed and confused” as police took him into custody.
 Other witnesses described the suspect as calm and “stoic.”

+The mall reportedly has remained lockdown ever since the incident took place.

-Witnesses said that they initially believed that there was an “active shooter” loose in the mall, and reported hearing shouts of “active shooter” as they hustled toward the exits.
-Though police later confirmed that there was no active shooter involved, the mall incident came just seven weeks after two deadly mass shootings took place in the United States in less than 24 hours, including an active shooter inside a WalMart store in El Paso, Texas, as The Inquisitr covered at the time.
+Witnesses said that they initially believed that there was an “active shooter” loose in the mall, and reported hearing shouts of “active shooter” as they hustled toward mall exits.
+Though police later confirmed that there was no active shooter involved, the mall incident came just seven weeks after two deadly mass shootings took place in the United States in less than 24 hours, including an active shooter inside a WalMart store in El Paso, Texas, per The Inquisitr.

-The Woodfield Mall, which was opened in 1971, is the 11th-largest mall in the United States with 2,224,000 square feet of retail space, according to The World Atlas.
+The Woodfield Mall, which debuted in 1971, is the 11th-largest mall in the United States with 2,224,000 square feet of retail space, according to The World Atlas.